benmiller314/cdm2019fall/plans/lesson-12.md

 # 4. Homework for next time
 <div class="alert alert-success">
-Compose a <strong>Visual Rhetoric Preview</strong>: an early snapshot of your progress, to get the gears turning, to get practice with GIMP, and to start testing out the ideas from your proposal (or beyond).
+Compose a <strong>Visual Argument Preview</strong>: an early snapshot of your progress, to get the gears turning, to get practice with GIMP, and to start testing out the ideas from your proposal (or beyond).
 </div>

 Please turn in: